top of page

 • Browning Tips: Low humidity or inconsistent watering is usually the culprit.
 Increase moisture and water regularly.

-Think of this plant as a rainforest royalty.
-Mimic its natural limestone-rich rainforest habitat by clustering it with other tropical plants, using airy soil mixes, and maintaining a stable environment.
-Small adjustments like these ensure your Alocasia doesn’t just survive—it thrives!
+Think of this plant as rainforest royalty.
+Mimic its natural limestone-rich habitat by clustering it with other tropical plants, using airy soil mixes, and maintaining a stable environment.
+These small adjustments ensure your Alocasia doesn’t just survive—it thrives!

 Etymology and Background

-The name “nebula”, derived from Latin, means “vapor” or “mist”, reflecting its cloud-like variegation.
+The name “nebula,” derived from Latin, means “vapor” or “mist,” reflecting its cloud-like variegation.
 First discovered near Kuching, Sarawak, in the 1990s, it has since become a collector’s treasure for its beauty and rarity.
-Though rarely found in the wild, it’s a star among tropical plant enthusiasts.

 FAQs

-Simply plant the corms in a moist, well-draining mix.
-Keep them warm and humid, and watch for new growth.
+• How do I propagate Alocasia nebula corms?
+Plant corms in a moist, well-draining mix.
+Keep them warm and humid for best results.

 Transform your space with the rare beauty of Alocasia nebula.
 Order yours today and elevate your plant collection!